mobizt/FirebaseJson/README.md

 jsonData.getJSON(myJson);

 //Parse the JSON object as list
-//Get the number of items
+//Get the counts of the items
 size_t len = myJson.iteratorBegin();
 String key, value = "";
 int type = 0;